DataWithVaibhav/AI-Powered-Personal-Finance-Chatbot/README.md

 Input validation for uploads

-SQL injection protected by SQLAlchemy
+SQL injection protection via SQLAlchemy ORM

 CORS enabled for dev use

-Note: No authentication (local demo app only)
+❌ No authentication (local demo app only)

 🎥 Demo

-📹 A quick <60s demo video is included in the repo (AI-Powered-Personal-Finance-Chatbot.mp4).
+📹 A quick demo video is included in the repo → AI-Powered-Personal-Finance-Chatbot.mp4

 👨‍💻 Author